Frequently Asked Questions

 According to linen manufacturers churning out sheets to meet the growing demand for adjustable-bed owners, you are best served by choosing styles and fabrics that stretch and contour.
 Bottom fitted sheets should offer thick elastic hems and feature deep pockets, so your bed won't "unmake itself" at night when you adjust positions, toss or turn.
 Your magic number is 14: if a fitted bottom sheet isn’t at least that deep, keep shopping.

 Quality is always important when purchasing linens, so you enjoy your sheets as long as your adjustable bed serves your sleep needs.
-If you’re already a stickler for cotton—or you’re happy with microfiber because it washes and dries so nicely—you’ll find both on store shelves.
+If you’re already a stickler for cotton—or you’re happy with linen because it washes and dries so nicely—you’ll find both on store shelves.
 You may also prefer a specific thread count or weave density and you shouldn't have a problem locating exactly what you seek.
-Though a bit thinner than traditional linen fabrics, don't discount the ultimate in stretch and softness found in deep-pocketed polyester, cotton, or blended jersey-knit sheets, all of which are available in sizes and colors sure to suit your color scheme.
+Though a bit thinner than traditional linen fabrics, don't discount the ultimate in stretch and softness found in deep-pocketed cotton jersey and sateen, all of which are available in sizes and colors sure to suit your color scheme.

 What characteristics are most important?
 Support, durability, flexibility, and thickness.
-Organic and all-natural mattresses work best.
-But remember this: choose a mattress that’s thicker than 14-inches and you could impede base functionality and limit the number of positions your bed can assume.
+Choosing a mattress that’s thicker than 14-inches could impede base functionality and limit the number of positions your bed can assume.

-- Innerspring mattresses offering classic coil/spring construction sandwiched in-between padding/foam are your best bet if you like this type of mattress.
+- Innerspring mattresses offering classic coil/spring construction sandwiched in-between padding materials are your best bet if you like this type of mattress.
 Will a regular innerspring product do the job?
 Some manufacturers produce flexible innerspring styles that are less expensive, but you may not get the restful sleep you seek.

 How can you determine the best adjustable bed for your needs?
 This can be a hard question to answer because like sleepers, adjustable beds are unique.
 You may think a corded adjustable bed is the only way to count sheep because you’ll never experience reception problems that can happen when remote control units lose their signal.